 - Scholarships are awarded based on need and individual and/or organizational commitment to racial justice.

 - There is no fee to apply for a scholarship.
 However, if your application is accepted, there is a $50 processing fee that must be paid at the time of your acceptance of an awarded scholarship.
+This nominal processing fee helps Race Forward to provide meals and conference materials to scholarship recipients.

 - Please note: if a scholarship is awarded, confirmation to attend and application processing fee must be made within two weeks of being awarded the scholarship.
 If we do not receive these within 2 weeks, we will offer the scholarship to applicants on the waiting list.
 Failure to adhere to the guidelines will impact your eligibility to qualify for future Facing Race National Conference scholarships.